typelevel/doobie/yax/docs/src/main/tut/10-Logging.md

 ### Setting Up

-Once again we will set up our REPL with a transactor and YOLO mode.
+Once again we will set up our REPL with a transactor.

 ```tut:silent
 import doobie.imports._